Choosing the Right Smile: A Guide to Types of Dental Braces for Kids

 Cons:

-• Visible appearance may be a concern for some kids
+- Visible appearance may concern some kids.

 Ceramic Braces